Strategic Branding: The Power of Color in Logo Design

 Research Competitors

 Identify dominant industry colors to either align with expectations or intentionally differentiate.
-Avoid accidental imitation.
+Avoid accidental imitation

 3